We love living in this beautiful area and we want our guests to really enjoy it, too.

 Many excellent restaurants ranging from the glamorous, e.g. Damien Hurst’s Ilfracombe harbour-side eaterie and tapas bar, to cheerful family ‘chippies’ frying local fish.
 Most Country Pubs serve food and Cottage Tea Gardens serve toasted teacakes and wicked but wonderful Devon Cream Teas...with scones and jam and clotted cream...yum!

-Old Station Inn has a family restaurant serving a wide range of good value food and has a take-away service.
+The nearby Old Station Inn has a family restaurant serving a wide range of good value food and has a take-away service.

 Walking - numerous public footpaths cross unspoiled countryside, moorland, and follow Coast and River Estuaries (including the Tarka Trail which can be explored on foot or by hired bicycle).